-OSCE.
-"Guidebook on Democratic Policing."
-Vienna: OSCE, 2008: 7.
+UNODC.
+"Handbook on police accountability, oversight and integrity."
+Vienna: United Nations, 2011: 7.

 "While on duty, a police officer typically has discretionary power in deciding which deviant behaviour to act on (obviously, acting within the bounds established in national law and policy).
 Exercising some discretion is at the very heart of policing: not every offence is worthy of police action nor is police action always the best solution to a problem.
 Additionally, police officers typically have some room for manoeuvre when using police powers, with the authority to make decisions on such matters as how much force to use and on whether to carry out arrests or searches."